Amber: Historical medicinal uses

 Amber has long been used in folk medicine for its purported healing properties.
 Amber and extracts were used from the time of Hippocrates in ancient Greece for a wide variety of treatments through the Middle Ages and up until the early twentieth century.
-Traditional Chinese medicine uses amber to "tranquilize the mind".

 Amber necklaces are a traditional European remedy for colic or teething pain with purported analgesic properties of succinic acid, although there is no evidence that this is an effective remedy or delivery method.
 The American Academy of Pediatrics and the FDA have warned strongly against their use, as they present both a choking and a strangulation hazard.